rehierl/node-tree-outliner/1-1-1-graph-theory/2-0-operations.md

 therefore create new graphs by executing set-based operations (e.g. union of sets) on the corresponding sets of vertices and/or on the corresponding sets of edges.
-That is, the definitions build upon existing vertices and/or edges rather than the creation of (entirely) new entities (e.g. via the Cartesian product, e.g. tensor/strong product).
+That is, the definitions build upon existing vertices and/or edges rather than creating (entirely) new entities (e.g. via the Cartesian product, e.g. tensor/strong product).

-Note that the binary operations in general require the input graphs to be of the same sort.
+Note that the binary operations require in general the input graphs to be of the same sort.
 That is, the graphs involved are (implicitly) expected to have similar, if not identical semantics.